 Total: USD 2,941.50

 The average total cost per person comes to about USD98 each day.
 This excludes the price of air ticket to get to Iceland, depending on which country you are flying from and also travel insurance which I always advise fellow travellers to purchase.
+Read about the comparison for travel insurance, specifically if you are from the US.
 I know of people who spend more or less, much to their own traveling preference.
 For such a fantastic experience and trip of a lifetime, it is definitely worth it.